ormond5/Battleship/README.md

 # Battleship
-Python Battleship app created as part of undergraduate assignment
+Python Battleship app created as part of a requirement for my undergraduate degree.
+Worked done at Coker University, advised by Dr. Zhe Zhang

+Full Details of overall app can be found in the Powepoint